Dave McGillivray – Race Director

 MAJOR PROFESSIONAL ACCOMPLISHMENTS

-President and Founder: DMSE, Inc. is a special events management company which has produced or consulted on more than 900 mass-participatory athletic events throughout the world.
+President and Founder: DMSE Sports is a special events management company that has produced or consulted on more than 1,000 mass-participatory athletic events throughout the world.
 McGillivray is also a seasoned motivational speaker who has inspired more than 1,500 audiences throughout the U.S. and abroad.

 Race Director: Has directed or consulted on the following events: